Murad, Zaidi locked in war of words

 "We are part of the committee constituted to oversee the Karachi development plan and it is our duty not only to deliver tasks assigned to us in a timely manner but also to seek reasons for delays and ask for timelines for completion of various parts of this development plan.

-“At the end of the meeting, I reminded CM Sindh yet once again to fulfill his commitment for the devolution of institutions such as Sindh Solid Waste Management Board (SSWMB), Sindh Building Control Authority (SBCA) to the divisional and district levels and to include this in the minutes of the meeting along with a timeline for accomplishing these tasks.”
+"At the end of the meeting, I reminded CM Sindh yet once again to fulfill his commitment for the devolution of institutions such as Sindh Solid Waste Management Board (SSWMB), Sindh Building Control Authority (SBCA) to the divisional and district levels and to include this in the minutes of the meeting along with a timeline for accomplishing these tasks.
+He repeatedly refused to consider this despite my repeating the request to him three times.
+Every time his response was I am not answerable to you.
+The fact is that I was not there in my private capacity but representing the Federation and frankly he is answerable to the members of the committee, especially on initiatives where the Federation is undertaking the project in terms of financial and ministerial support.
+In addition, I am an elected MNA from Karachi, the city where the development project is being undertaken.
+So, CM Sindh was duty bound to give me the answers, I was seeking.

+"The CM Sindh had committed to devolving relevant institutions to the divisional levels in various discussions over the last six months but nothing has moved on it so far.
+He consistently dodges the discussion of devolution that is imperative for a metropolis like Karachi and other divisions of Sindh.

+"So his accusations are merely an attempt to evade accountability on the delays he and his government are indulging in deliberately.
+The hypocrisy and incompetence of his government for over a decade has nothing to show except loot and plunder.
+The Federal Government has gone the extra length to help him improve the infrastructure of Karachi and assist in the development of Sindh — a province that continues to bleed financially due to enormous corruption and suffers neglect at the hands of the provincial PPP government.